iegomez/mosquitto-go-auth/README.md

 * JWT (with local DB or remote json api)
 * Redis

-##### Important notes

-This plugin is not production ready.
-I'm building tests for it and will leave this disclaimer until it is properly tested.
+All backends include proper tests, though they may be improved.

-Any requests for backend implementations may be left in the issues with the feature tag.
+I'm working on including a Mysql backend right now, and any requests for other backend implementations may be left in the issues with the feature tag.

 #### Requirements